jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 2021-05-21 - still waiting on APPS-835 ticket (delete child items on californica stage for pages ingested pre-fester workflow). cannot ingest on stage until after that work is completed.
 Dawn is testing the work done by Andy on APPS-835 with a new ingest of Armenian manuscripts on californica-stage.

-* GOAL * Monday (5/24/21) Run the Jenkins build on production after having spent the weekend getting all the updated CSVs into californica
+* GOAL * Tuesday (5/25/21) Run the Jenkins build on production after having spent the weekend getting all the updated CSVs into californica

 * CSV Statuses *

-latimes_collection.csv     NEEDS re-festerizing after all other csvs have been festerized; added value for license; repository name is correct (1 row) latimes1.csv               ingested into californica prod (5/21/21) (festerized, has license value; repository name is correct)  (2996 rows) latimes_failed.csv         ingested into californica prod (5/21/21) (festerized, has license value; repository name is correct) (1 row) latimes2.csv               ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, added value for License; repository name is correct  (2986 rows) latimes2_failed.csv        ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, added value for License; repository name is correct  (1 row) latimes3.csv               ingested to californica prod on 5/22/21 -- festerized 5/22/21, added value for License; repository name is correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21 -- festerized, added value for License; repository name is correct  (2994 rows) latimes5.csv               festerized 5/23/21, added value for License; repository name is correct (2996 rows) latimes6.csv               NEEDS re-festerizing, added value for License, repository name is correct (3000 rows) latimes7.csv               NEEDS re-festerizing, added value for License latimes7_failed_new.csv    NEEDS re-festerizing, added value for License latimes8.csv               NEEDS re-festerizing, added value for License
+latimes_collection.csv     NEEDS re-festerizing after all other csvs have been festerized; added value for license; repository name is correct (1 row) latimes1.csv               ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct)  (2996 rows) latimes_failed.csv         ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct) (1 row) latimes2.csv               ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, added value for License; repository name is correct  (2986 rows) latimes2_failed.csv        ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, added value for License; repository name is correct  (1 row) latimes3.csv               ingested to californica prod on 5/22/21 -- festerized 5/22/21, added value for License; repository name is correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21 -- festerized, added value for License; repository name is correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21 -- festerized 5/23/21, added value for License; repository name is correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21 -- NEEDS re-festerizing, added value for License, repository name is correct (3000 rows) latimes7.csv               ingested to californica prod on 05/24/21 -- refesterized on 5/24/21, added value for License, repository value is correct (2794 rows) latimes7_failed_new.csv    ingesting to californica prod on 5/25/21 -- re-festerized 5/25/21, added value for License, repository name is correct (192 rows) latimes8.csv                    -- re-festerized on 5/25/21, added value for License, respository name is correct (60 rows)

 * Action Log *